VD-Group/2024_MERCon_TV_AS/README.md

 ## Acknowledgements

 We would like to thank Falcon E Racing, the electric formula student team of the University of Moratuwa for their support.
-"""

-with open("README.md", "w") as f:
-    f.write(readme_content)

-print("README.md file has been generated successfully.")